+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

+33) involves ensuring that work activities are completed efficiently and effectively by

+the people responsible for doing them.

+A) Leading

+B) Managing

+C) Planning

+D) Organizing

+Answer: B

+Diff: 2

+AACSB: Reflective thinking

+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

+Classification: Concept

+34) Which one of the following is an example of an efficient manufacturing technique?

+A) reducing the amount of scrap created in the process of making a product

+B) increasing the amount of time to manufacture products

+C) increasing product reject rates

+D) meeting customers' rigorous demand

+Answer: A

+Diff: 2

+AACSB: Reflective thinking

+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

+Classification: Application

+35) Wasting resources is considered to be an example of A) inefficacy B) ineffableness C) inefficiency D) ineffectiveness Answer: C Diff: 2 AACSB: Reflective thinking Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept

+36) An automobile manufacturer increased the total number of cars produced while keeping the production costs the same.
+The manufacturer A) increased its equity B) increased its efficiency

+C) increased its effectiveness

+D) increased its effort

+Answer: B

+Diff: 2

+AACSB: Analytical thinking; Application of knowledge

-Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers
+Learning Obj: LO 1.3: Describe the functions, roles, and skills of managers

-27) involves ensuring that work activities are completed efficiently and effectively by the people responsible for doing them.
-A) Leading B) Managing C) Planning D) Organizing Answer: B Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 28) Which of the following is an example of an efficient manufacturing technique?
-A) reducing product costs B) increasing the amount of time to manufacture products C) increasing product reject rates D) meeting customers' rigorous demand Answer: A Diff: 2 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application 29) Wasting resources is considered to be an example of A) inefficacy B) ineffableness C) inefficiency D) ineffectiveness Answer: C Diff: 1 AACSB: Reflective thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Concept 30) An automobile manufacturer increased the total number of cars produced while keeping the production costs the same.
-The manufacturer A) increased its equity B) increased its efficiency C) increased its effectiveness D) increased its effort Answer: B Diff: 2 AACSB: Application of knowledge; Analytical thinking Learning Obj.: LO 1.3: Describe the functions, roles, and skills of managers Classification: Application
+Classification: Application